-The best way to store strawberries is to NOT WASH THEM UNTIL YOU USE THEM.
+The best way to store strawberries (and all berries) is to NOT WASH THEM UNTIL YOU USE THEM.
 When you get your strawberries home in your box, take them out of their plastic containers.
 Pour them into a plastic bowl or container with a lid and put them in your refrigerator.
 This is especially important when you purchase a large quantity like a half flat of berries from a grower.
 If you leave your berries exposed to the air in your fridge, they will start to dry out and shrivel up.

 Talley Farms Lettuce

 Whether it’s Romaine, Green or Red Leaf, or Butter, our lettuce is very fresh and has been pre-cooled to take the field heat out.
 For convenience, take your lettuce out of your box, cut off the butt, and place the head in a strainer in your kitchen sink.
 Open up the head and wash the leaves under running water, pulling the leaves apart.
 If you use a veggie wash, spray the leaves and rinse.
 If you have a salad spinner, use it.
 Then, place the leaves in a plastic container (a rectangular crisper or bread box size works best).
 Turn the container upside down to drain out excess water.

 Wash the outside of all your melons before placing them in your fridge or on your counter.
 Remember, melons grow sitting on the ground, outside where critters and birds roam and dust blows with the wind.
 Just use hand soap to rub over the melon, rinse thoroughly, dry and place in your fridge or on your counter.